thingsboard/thingsboard.github.io/docs/mqtt-broker/other/proxy-protocol.md

 ## How does the PROXY protocol work?

 The PROXY Protocol appends **meta-information** about the original client connection at the very start of the TCP stream.
-This metadata is sent by the proxy or load balancer **before** any protocol-specific data, such as the MQTT CONNECT packet.
+This metadata is sent by the proxy or load balancer **before** any protocol-specific data, such as the MQTT CONNECT packet or the TLS handshake.

 ![image](/images/mqtt-broker/other/proxy-protocol.png)